Continue to learn through discussions or conversations from your team at the National Register.

 This podcast series from the National Register highlights engaging conversations on topics of interest to health service psychologists, psychology doctoral students and trainees, behavioral health clinicians, and others.

-Dr. Kate Nooner—Professor and the Graduate Coordinator in the Department of Psychology at the University of North Carolina Wilmington—talks about the National Register’s Journal of Health Service Psychology.
+Dr. Kate Nooner—Full Professor in the Department of Psychology at the University of North Carolina Wilmington—talks about the National Register’s Journal of Health Service Psychology.
 She discusses her role as Managing Editor and her vision for the mission and future of the journal.

 Samuel Lustgarten, PhD, is a licensed psychologist and member of the National Register of Health Service Psychologists.
 Over the last seven years, he has worked to examine the intersections between technology and psychology, publishing articles in American Psychologist, Professional Psychology: Research and Practice, and Clinical Psychology: Science and Practice.
 Dr. Lustgarten continues to work closely with clients and associates in practice and advocate for training needs when implementing telepsychology.
 A former assistant professor at the University of Wisconsin (Madison), Sam and his spouse have relocated to Portland, OR, where he is involved in private practice and professional activities.
 As a professional consultant to the Register, he facilitates connection with Associates and explores ethical considerations for technology use in professional practice.